AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 6.1.1 Example

 Let us assume that it is desired to send three simulcast encodings, each containing three temporal layers.
-When sending simulcast encodings within a single RTP stream, the scalability mode 'S3T3' would be used.
-When each simulcast encoding is sent on a distinct RTP stream, each bitstream would utilize the 'L1T3' scalability mode.
+When sending simulcast encodings within a single RTP stream, the scalability mode 'S3T3' would be indicated within the scalability metadata OBU.
+When each simulcast encoding is sent on a distinct RTP stream, each bitstream would indicate the 'L1T3' scalability mode within the scalability metadata OBU.

 ## 7. Payload Format Parameters